 What information do you need to provide when reporting fraud?

 The law requires that there be good reason for investigating someone for benefit fraud, therefore it is essential to provide as much of the following information as possible:

-The Fraud Investigation Service will investigate the person’s benefit claim if enough information has been provided.
+The Department for Work and Pensions Fraud and Error Service will look at the information you give.
 This investigation may take some time, and no notification is given to the informant of any action taken.
 It is possible that no action is taken if, for example, a change in a person’s circumstances does not affect their benefit claim.

-The information given in a benefit claim is checked by Department of Works and Pension (DWP) to make sure it is accurate.
+The information given in a benefit claim is checked by DWP to make sure it is accurate.
 This is a routine check and includes; comparing the information the claimant has provided with records about them held by other government agencies.
 For example, HM Revenue and Customs (HMRC) will know if the claimant is paying tax or working, and will be able to confirm the claimant’s earnings.
 Local authorities will also be contacted for information about the claimant before administering any benefits.

-The DWP are permitted to make checks at anytime, not only when the initial claim is made.
+The DWP can make checks at any time, not only when the initial claim is made.

 Enquiries can be made only where there are reasonable grounds to think benefit fraud has been committed.
-If this is the case, DWP Fraud Investigators will look into your details more carefully.
+If this is the case, DWP fraud investigators will look into your details more carefully.
+Your benefits may be suspended while they investigate.
 They will compare information about you and your family with information already given on your claim forms or in interviews.

-The Data Protection Act 1998 gives you the right by law to know what personal information is held about you by organisations.
-In order to find out how the Data Protection Act affects you, download a leaflet on the DWP website.
+The Data Protection Act 1998 (DPA 1998) gives you the right by law to know what personal information is held about you by organisations.
+To find out how DPA 1998 affects you, download a leaflet on the DWP website.